MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

 ms.author: lalithac
 ---

-# Project to profit end-to-end overview
+# Overview of the project to profit business process flow and its relationship to other processes

 ***Applies to: Dynamics 365 Business Central, Dynamics 365 Finance, Dynamics 365 Human Resources, Dynamics 365 Project Operations, Dynamics 365 Sales, Dynamics 365 Supply Chain Management***